 The Engineering program culminates with the comprehensive graduate project.
 This project is not the traditional graduate thesis with a research orientation, but rather a real-life, industry-type project in which the student undertakes an assignment that requires synthesis of all of the coursework and its application to a typical problem from a relevant subject area.

 Core courses:

-EM 660 Project Management 3 hrs.
+EM 660 Project Management s.

-ENGR 610 Applied Statistics 3 hrs.
+ENGR 610 Applied Statistics

-ENGR 620 Computer Applications (or approved equivalent) 3 hrs.
+ENGR 620 Computer Applications (or approved equivalent)

-TE 698 Comprehensive Project Formulation 3 hrs.
+TE 698 Comprehensive Project Formulation s.

-TE 699 Comprehensive Project
+TE 699 Comprehensive Project 3 hrs S.

 Requirements for areas of emphasis:

 Engineering Management: